Kirov7/CouloyDB/README.md

 **In a nutshell, Couloy is a code library that acts as an embedded storage engine like LevelDB, while Kuloy is a runnable program like Redis.**

 ## 🚀 How to use CouloyDB & Kuloy?

-> ⚠️ Note that CouloyDB & Kuloy has not been officially released and does not guarantee completely reliable compatibility!!!
+> ⚠️ **Notice:** CouloyDB & Kuloy has not been officially released and does not guarantee completely reliable compatibility!!!

 ### 🏁 Fast start: CouloyDB